5.3 Introduction to Confidence Intervals

 Example

 Suppose we have collected data from a sample.
 We know the sample mean, but we do not know the mean for the entire population.
-The sample mean is 7, and the error bound for the mean is 2.5.
+The sample mean is 7, and the margin of error for the mean is 2.5.
 Find the confidence interval and interpret.

 Solution